 Concerns About Beginning Homeschooling Mid-Year

 - How do I withdrawal my child from school?
+(What’s a letter of intent to homeschool?)

 - Is it legal to homeschool?